EpsilonSolutions/netscaler-command-reference/docs/ha/ha-node/ha-node.md

 <b>routeMonitor</b>
 A route that you want the NetScaler appliance to monitor in its internal routing table.
 You can specify an IPv4 address or network, or an IPv6 address or network prefix.
 If you specify an IPv4 network address or IPv6 network prefix, the appliance monitors any route that matches the network or prefix.

+<b>netmask</b>
+Subnet mask associated with the IPv4 route specified by the routeMonitor parameter.

 ##unbind HA node